Disney's Aladdin (Genesis video game): Virgin Games

-Virgin's game engine was refined from Global Gladiators and The Jungle Book (1993), the latter having been in development before Aladdin.
+Virgin's game engine was refined from Global Gladiators and The Jungle Book (1994), the latter having been in development before Aladdin.
 Programmer David Perry, supported by Andy Astor's image-handling tools, optimized the engine for complex animations and introduced a crisscrossing platform system, allowing non-linear level progression.
-This innovation enabled zigzagging paths and hidden spaces, enhancing gameplay depth.
-Level designer Bill Anderson created the first level draft in 24 hours, contributing to a design document crafted by Perry, David Bishop, Seth Mendelsohn, and Mark Yamada.
+This innovation enhanced gameplay depth with zigzagging paths and hidden spaces.
+Level designer Bill Anderson created the first level draft in 24 hours and contributed to a design document crafted by Perry, Dietz, David Bishop, Seth Mendelsohn, and Mark Yamada.
 Disney's Jeffrey Katzenberg, known for micromanaging, contributed ideas like a humorous sight gag where a guard's pants fall to reveal polka-dotted boxer shorts.
 Disney maintained strict oversight, receiving regular builds via modem for approval.

 Virgin Games composer Tommy Tallarico assigned Donald Griffin to arrange five of the film's musical themes, as well as create five original pieces.
 Griffin would reduce the film's songs to smaller MIDI files and return them to Tallarico, who converted each note by utilizing the sample channel to replicate the film's music as closely as possible, drawing inspiration from Yuzo Koshiro's work on Streets of Rage (1991).
 Tallarico also composed the game's incidental transition music.
-Cut content included between-level clips from the film and a rock-paper-scissors mini-game, and a planned Sega CD version with additional levels and animations was cancelled in favor of completing production on The Jungle Book.
+Cut content included between-level clips from the film and a rock-paper-scissors mini-game.
+A planned Sega CD version with additional levels and animations was cancelled in favor of completing production on The Jungle Book.